minio/minio/docs/sts/ldap.md

 ## Notes on configuring with Microsoft Active Directory (AD)

-The LDAP STS API also works with Microsoft AD and can be configured in a manner as above.
+The LDAP STS API also works with Microsoft AD and can be configured as above.
 The following are some notes on determining the values of the configuration parameters described above.